 We will always encourage you to support local businesses like garden centres, but sometimes ordering plants online is a more convenient option.
-Nationwide and internal online garden centres and plant sellers will – most likely –when freed from the constraints of floorspace be able sell a far greater range of both indoor and outdoor plants which means far more variety (including on-trend rarities) and less fruitless searching for what you know you want.
+Nationwide and international online garden centres and plant sellers will – most likely –when freed from the constraints of floorspace, be able sell a far greater range of both indoor and outdoor plants which means far more variety (including on-trend rarities) and less fruitless searching for what you know you want.

 You shouldn’t necessarily expect instantaneous delivery, since plants – even in greenhouses – obviously grow and mature at specific times.
 But most online stores do offer a ‘despatch window’ and will list expected arrival times against their products.
-Alongside traditional nurseries (some of which are over a hundred years old), there’s also a burgeoning industry of houseplant sellers aimed at a younger, less-green-fingered audience looking for faster, easier-to-maintain plants.
+Alongside traditional nurseries (some of which are over a hundred years old), there’s also a burgeoning industry of houseplant sellers aimed at a less-green-fingered audience looking for faster, easier-to-maintain plants.

 Thompson & Morgan